 With its numerous amusement parks, it’s not surprising why Orlando is a favorite travel destination for families on holiday.
 Kids and adults alike will surely have fun at family-friendly attractions such as Disney World, Universal Studios Florida, SeaWorld, and Aquatica Water Park, not to mention the beautiful beaches in the area.
 However, not all destinations in the area may be right for those traveling with infants, and parents may find themselves quickly frustrated that they traveled all the way only to find out that the place they went to is not baby-friendly.
-To avoid unnecessary stress, use this list to guide you in identifying the things to do with a baby, in Orlando, Florida, if you’re eyeing the city as your next family holiday destination.
+First off, choose among the best Disney resorts and Airbnb vacation rentals and book your stay among anything else.
+To avoid unnecessary stress, use this list to guide you in identifying the things to do in Orlando with a baby if you’re eyeing the city as your next family holiday destination.

-If your baby likes drawing or just loves colors in general, consider bringing him/her to the Crayola Experience.
+Don’t know what to do in Orlando with a baby?
+If your little one likes drawing or just loves colors in general, consider bringing him/her to the Crayola Experience.
 Featuring 26 interactive attractions, this can be a good place to help your kids learn more through the use of their hands.
 There is also a playground on site if you want to take a break from crayon-related activities.

 Duration: 1 to 8 hours

 If you want a change of pace from the excitement offered by the amusement parks, enjoy a relaxing trip to the Harry P. Leu Gardens, a 50-acre property that features temperate and tropical plants.
 Walkways are shaded for visitors’ comfort.
 The gardens currently do not have a restaurant, but packed food can be brought in.
 There are also restaurants in the neighborhood, where visitors can dine at.

 Address: 1920 N Forest Ave, Orlando, FL 32803-153

 8. Hang out at the Orlando Museum of Art